-Disaster Response cleaning kits are helping Hurricane Florence victims
+Disaster Ministries cleaning kits are helping Hurricane Florence victims

-The Ohio Conference Disaster Response Ministry seeks to bring relief and assistance to all people who experience loss in times of disaster through the resources and commitment to Christian servanthood by the members of the United Church of Christ.
+Ohio Conference Disaster Ministries seeks to bring relief and assistance to all people who experience loss in times of disaster through the resources and commitment to Christian servanthood by the members of the United Church of Christ.

-Team members take care of the mud-out trailer owned by the Disaster Response Ministry, deploy it to help residents recovering from floods, and handle many of the logistics involved in storing, picking up and delivering disaster response cleaning kits.
+Team members handle many of the logistics involved in storing, picking up and delivering disaster ministries cleaning kits.

-If you or your local church wants to become part of the UCC disaster response ministry in Ohio and West Virginia, please contact the Coordinator of the Conference Disaster Response Ministry:
+If you or your local church wants to become part of the UCC disaster ministries in Ohio and West Virginia, please contact the Coordinator of the Conference Disaster Ministries: